 Want to learn how to grow broccoli rabe?
-You’ve come to the right place!
+You've come to the right place!
 Also known as broccoli raab, rapa, rapini, taitcat, and Italian turnip, this vegetable is as easy to grow as it is delicious!
-Although most people think broccoli rabe is just another type of broccoli, it’s in fact not really related to broccoli at all, but rather more related to turnips and mustards.
+Although most people think the broccoli rabe plant is just another type of broccoli, it's in fact not really related to broccoli at all, but rather more related to turnips and mustards.

 This bitter tasting vegetable is widely used in most parts of Italy, but seldom used in other parts of the world.
 Contrary to popular belief though, broccoli rabe can be quite delicious in salads and sautees!

 If you already have a vegetable garden, growing broccoli rabe makes for a great plant companion!
 Growing broccoli rabe in containers is also a good idea as it can save you space and also deter pests and weeds.

 The broccoli rabe plant should be planted in early spring when all danger of frost has passed.
 Choose a site with full sun and protection from strong winds.
 If growing broccoli rabe in containers, be sure your pots or containers have good drainage as well as well draining soil.

 How to Grow Broccoli Rabe in Your Garden

 - Seeds are planted directly into the soil, with each being spaced about 4 inches apart.